olegabu/fabric-starter/test/testsuite.md

 * Now proceed with test scenarios.

+The first argument of the scenario script is the Fabric Starter interface type to be used: 'cli' for the command line, and 'api' - for the REST.
+You can provide one of them or both, comma separated.
+Next arguments are the name of the organizations, which you choose for testing.

-The typical way to run the test scenario is the following (you should provide interface type and org's names):
+The typical way to run the test scenario is the following:

 ```bash
 ./scenarios/01-fabric-starter-acceptance-test/run-scenario.sh cli org1 org2
 ```

 All the detailed debug information is written only into the log file by default.
 You may set the DEBUG environment variable to 'true' to print debug info on the terminal and into the fs_network_test.log log file:

 ```bash
 DEBUG=true ./scenarios/02-basic-functionality-test/run-scenario.sh api org1 org2
 ```

 At the end of a scenario execution you will get the summary table with the description of all the tests performed (and also their exit codes):